 Year 6 students are able to volunteer for our Student Librarian programme which focuses on the day-to-day running of the library such as opening the library at break times for book issues and returns, shelving, and assisting other students in the library.

-Our library is a small building and very popular, so we are in the midst of extending our library space by creating a library garden for students and a whole class at-a-time to read in.
+Our library is a small building but we have extended our library space by creating a library garden for students and a whole class at-a-time to read in.